chnm/model-articles/content/articles/blocknewman.md

 data analysis, I had to make decisions about how to aggregate and present it meaningfully, such as how to group work that crossed decades (see footnote 16).
-For instance, scholarship repeatedly focused on the 1880s-1920s, which does not even fit into a category of a single century.
+For instance, scholarship repeatedly focused on the 1880s-1920s, which does not fit into a category of a single century.
 I also decided to break out the pre- and post-1945 time periods because they showed that the women's history was more under-represented in the pre-1945 period.
 Each figure in this article represents extensive